MLTQ/OrbWeaver/Docs/Architecture.md

 - `/peers/self` (GET)
 Handlers construct services on demand, perform validation, persist through repositories, then emit network events to notify peers.
 Incoming gossip is applied asynchronously via the ingest worker, which upserts threads/posts/files into SQLite so the REST surface reflects remote changes.

-## Request Lifecycle Example
+## Request Lifecycle Examples

+### Thread Creation with Attachments
-1. Client `POST /threads` with title/body.
+1. Client `POST /threads` with multipart form data (title, body, optional files).
-2. `ThreadService` validates input, writes thread (and optional seed post) via repositories.
+2. `ThreadService` validates input, writes thread and seed post via repositories.
+3. For each attachment:
+   - File bytes are imported into `FsStore` via `blob_store.add_bytes()`, obtaining a Blake3 hash
+   - Metadata is persisted to SQLite: `{id, post_id, path, original_name, mime, blob_id, size_bytes, checksum, ticket}`
+   - A `BlobTicket` is created with the local endpoint address and blob hash
+   - `FileAvailable` gossip message is broadcast with the ticket
+4. `ThreadSnapshot` is broadcast to all peers via gossip
-3. Response returns the materialised thread with posts.
+5. Response returns the complete `ThreadDetails` with posts and file metadata
-4. Handler calls `NetworkHandle::publish_thread_snapshot`, which queues a gossip event for connected peers.

-File uploads follow the same pattern with an added blob stage: bytes are written under `files/uploads/`, imported into the `FsStore`, metadata (including blob hash and ticket placeholder) is inserted, and a `FileAvailable` gossip message carrying a `BlobTicket` is queued.
-Peers missing the blob redeem the ticket via `/iroh-bytes/4`; legacy nodes still fall back to the `FileRequest`/`FileChunk` flow.
-Attachments returned by `/posts/{id}/files` now include a `ticket` field and a `present` flag so callers can decide whether to download or wait for replication.
+### File Download on Remote Peer
+1. Peer receives `FileAvailable` gossip message with `BlobTicket`
+2. `apply_file_announcement` saves file record to SQLite
+3. If post exists, spawns `download_blob` task:
+   - Checks if blob exists locally: `blob_store.has(hash)`
+   - If missing, downloads from peer: `blob_store.downloader(&endpoint).download(hash, peer_id)`
+   - Exports to downloads directory: `blob_store.export(hash, path)`
+   - Updates SQLite with final path, size, checksum
+4. If post doesn't exist yet (race condition), download is deferred
+5. When `ThreadSnapshot` arrives and creates the post, deferred download is triggered

+### Handling Race Conditions
+The gossip protocol provides no ordering guarantees, so:
+- **FileAvailable before ThreadSnapshot**: File record is saved, download deferred until post exists
+- **Missing peer records**: Stub peers are created automatically with `trust_state: "unknown"` before inserting posts
+- **Duplicate messages**: iroh-gossip handles deduplication automatically
+- **Blob already exists**: Download is skipped, file is exported from local store directly

 ## Desktop Bundle & Portability
 - The workspace now ships a `graphchan_desktop` binary that links both crates.
 It bootstraps a `GraphchanNode` via the shared `node` module, spawns the Axum/iroh services on a dedicated Tokio runtime, and sets `GRAPHCHAN_API_URL` to the bound localhost port before launching the egui UI.